Mara H-W

 Identify your innovation persona

-Tom Kelley, a former partner at design consultancy IDEO, earned a front-row seat to why some organizations excel at innovating while others resist change.
+Tom Kelley, a partner at design consultancy IDEO, earned a front-row seat to why some organizations excel at innovating while others resist change.
 He found that individuals at innovative companies often adopted specific roles that pushed creativity forward.
 He outlined these personas in his book The Ten Faces of Innovation.

 While there are valuable lessons you can glean from all 10 examples, I found three to be especially relevant to arts and culture teams.